fedora-copr/copr/doc/how_to_release_copr.rst

 Upgrade production machines
 ...........................

-It is advised to stop ``copr-backend.service`` before upgrading production machines to avoid failing builds due to temporarily having installed incompatible versions of Copr packages.
+It is advised to stop ``copr-backend.target`` before upgrading production machines to avoid failing builds due to temporarily having installed incompatible versions of Copr packages.

 Run on batcave01.iad2.fedoraproject.org (if you do not have account there ask Mirek or somebody from fedora-infra)::